Strap in boys and girls, for this one’s going to be a doozy.

 Frustration doesn’t always have to be a purely negative thing, though.
 The article you’re reading now is a good example of that - I was itching to write a WordPress review, and my-oh-my am I happy to finally have gotten to it.

 After reading this article, you won’t only have learned about WordPress pros and cons - I will also help you finally understand the whole topic of “WordPress website builder” and why it’s even a complicated issue, in the first place.
+What is more, you'll find an explanation of why WordPress is more difficult to use than other capable website builders, such as Zyro and Squarespace.

 Let’s not waste a minute more and jump right into it.